 - If the ride requires 1:1 accompaniment of a child due to their height, each child would need to be accompanied by at least one person who meets the height requirements.
 On water rides, this person must be a person over the age of 18.

-- Our water rides (Zambezi Water Splash & Wild River Rafting) have maximum weight capacities; your group may be asked to separate or sit in certain places to balance carriages correctly.
+- Our water ride (Zambezi Water Splash) has a maximum weight capacity; your group may be asked to separate or sit in certain places to balance carriages correctly.

 - Long sleeves must be worn on the Slippery Snake Slide, no exceptions will be made.